 Extensive testing has been carried out for more advanced nonlinear solid mechanics analysis types via a soft launch.
 These were then added to the standard list of available analysis types and marked with the keyword “advanced”.
 They support many different boundary conditions (e.g., remote force, follower pressure, rotating motion), dynamic contact models (penalty and augmented Lagrangian methods), as well as a variety of different material types (elastic, plastic, hyperelastic, etc.).

-In our ongoing effort to provide reliable and robust simulation capability, new validation projects have been added to assess the accuracy of the numerical methods on SimScale.
+In our ongoing effort to provide reliable and robust simulation capability, we added new validation projects to assess the accuracy of the numerical methods on SimScale.
 Most notably, a validation study of an industrial butterfly valve flow simulation has been conducted, as displayed below.

 The flow through a butterfly valve was simulated at nine different opening positions and compared with experimental data.
 The very satisfying results are summarized within the documentation, and one comparison image is shown below.